‘DWTS’ Pro Cheryl Burke Reveals Wedding Details, Names Leah Remini, Kym Johnson Herjavec As Bridesmaids

 “We wanted a destination wedding, but then we got the family members in our ear, like, ‘How dare you?
 That’s so selfish!’
 You know how it is.”

-The pro dancer also revealed that at least two members of the Dancing With the Stars family will definitely be in her wedding.
+The pro dancer also revealed that at least two members of the Dancing with the Stars family will definitely be in her wedding.

 “There’s two for sure.
 Leah Remini is a great friend of mine.
 And Kym Johnson, she just threw the engagement party together for us.
 We’ve been really good friends for about 12 years…since we started the show!”

-Leah Remini competed on Dancing With the Stars’ Season 17 in 2013, where she was partnered with Tony Dovolani, while pro dancer Kym Johnson competed on 15 seasons of the ABC celebrity ballroom competition, taking home two mirrorball trophies (with Donny Osmond in Season 9 and Hines Ward in Season 12).
+Leah Remini competed on Dancing with the Stars Season 17 in 2013, where she was partnered with Tony Dovolani, while pro dancer Kym Johnson competed on 15 seasons of the ABC celebrity ballroom competition, taking home two mirrorball trophies (with Donny Osmond in Season 9 and Hines Ward in Season 12).
 Johnson married her DWTS Season 20 partner, Shark Tank businessman Robert Herjavec, in 2016.

-Burke, who met Matthew Lawerence after his brother, actor Joey Lawrence, competed on Dancing With the Stars in 2006, joked about the traditional bride and groom first dance, saying she won’t try to teach her fiancé any dance moves before their big day.
+Burke, who met Matthew Lawerence after his brother, actor Joey Lawrence, competed on Dancing with the Stars in 2006, joked about the traditional bride and groom first dance, saying she won’t try to teach her fiancé any dance moves before their big day.

 “I just don’t know about this first dance thing, Either it’s going to be super casual or else I’m gonna make him not want to marry me if I teach him how to dance.
 I’m telling you maybe it’s best if we don’t tango together, but maybe we will do something fun, I have no idea.”